 Wives of War by Soroya M. Lane Another great weekend book.
 It is set in World War 2 and around three field nurses at the 75th Mobile Field Hospital.
 This is most definitely a love story.
 Not a ton of romance and there is mention of sex outside of marriage resulting in a pregnancy.
 The story is well told and the reader gets drawn into it and is not disappointed in its ending.
 A great read for those who enjoy war-time novels with happy endings!
 I read the Kindle version.

 Whew!
-Eleven books read and reviewed.
-I have three more in my stack but will save for a later day.
+Twelve books read and reviewed.
+I have two more in my stack but will save for a later day.

 Do you mind if I share my latest book with you?
 I introduce Gracee, our brand new Casita Travel Trailer!